andycroll/andycroll.com/_posts/2022/2022-01-24-enqueue-jobs-quickly-with-sidekiq-bulk.md

 The pre-6.3.0 version of the bulk API is a little fiddly and leaves space for you to make a mess of the method.
 I'd recommend updating to the latest version and then using the `.perform_bulk` syntax.

 Also, this functionality requires that you use Sidekiq directly and not via Active Job.
-I have previously suggested [plenty of reasons to use Sidekiq directly](/ruby/use-sidekiq-directly-not-through-active-job/).
+I have previously suggested [plenty of reasons to use Sidekiq directly](/ruby/use-sidekiq-directly-not-through-active-job/), primarily improved speed and flexibility.

 #### Recommendation